CalPolySEC/wrath-ctf-framework/README.md

 Development Environment
 -----------------------

-Here's how to get a local copy up and running:
+First, you need to install Redis on your machine and start and instance running.

+Then set up a virtual enviornment and install the required sources:

 ```
 virtualenv venv